Qomaa/solar/README.md

 ```

 - Update constant DataManager.PRICE_PER_KWH.
 - Web service is accesible through port 5000 by default.
-You change it in the appsettings.json.
+You can change it in the appsettings.json.

 # Screenshots
 ![plot](./screenshots/1.png)